dikortis/LetsTalkETC/Episodes/Episode_14.md

 # Let's Talk ETC: Joel Dietz - Distributed Governance & More.
 **Carlo Vicari:**
-hi everybody thank you for tuning into let's talk ET c i'm your host karlovy along with my co-host dr. christian
+hi everybody thank you for tuning into let's talk ETC i'm your host karlovy along with my co-host dr. christian
-Severino christians would fill it in for me for the last like five or six shows so christian thanks a ton for being there guys I was over in Japan Shanghai and Malta Japan you know they just pushed through uh you know completely accepting Bitcoin as the form of payment
+Severino christians would fill it in for me for the last like five or six shows so christian thanks a ton for being there guys I was over in Japan Shanghai and Malta Japan you know they just pushed through you know completely accepting Bitcoin as the form of payment
 Shanghai everybody's into blockchain and
 Bitcoin and all sorts of stuff and the
-ECC community over there is awesome and
+ETC community over there is awesome and
-Malta was over there for the financial cryptography conference and there's just so much cool work being done in the space right now um so just the one to give you guys a brief overview you know where I've been the last few months and it's just a really exciting to see where
+Malta was over there for the financial cryptography conference and there's just so much cool work being done in the space right now so just the one to give you guys a brief overview you know where I've been the last few months and it's just a really exciting to see where